-I am a qualified and experienced Relationship Counsellor and Psychosexual Therapist working with individuals and couples.
-I have specialist training from the highly reputable Tavistock Centre for Couple Relationships (TCCR), where I work as a visiting clinician and assessor.
+I am a qualified and experienced Relationship and Psychosexual Therapist working with individuals and couples.
+I have specialist training from Tavistock Relationships (formerly known as Tavistock Centre for Couple Relationships), where I work as a visiting clinician and assessor.
 I also worked as a Psychosexual Therapist for Chelsea and Westminster NHS Trust at 56 Dean Street in Soho.

 Over the years, I have gained valuable experience working with a wide range of relationship and sexual issues, as well as working with clients from diverse cultural backgrounds and sexual orientations.
 I approach my work with great sensitivity to the personal needs and expectations that each individual or couple brings to their sessions.

 MSc in Psychosexual and Relationship Therapy, University of East London (UEL) and TCCR